moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/project-structure.md

 ## Build system

 moonlight uses [esbuild](https://esbuild.github.io) as its build system.
 The build script (`build.mjs`) is a single file which handles building [each stage](#load-stages) of moonlight, as well as each [core extension](#core-extensions).

-This build script is separate to [our esbuild-config repository](https://github.com/moonlight-mod/esbuild-config), which is used by third-party developers in their own extensions.
-A future goal is to use the esbuild-config repository in moonlight itself ([see open issue](https://github.com/moonlight-mod/moonlight/issues/222)).
-Even though they do not share code, the implementation is similar, so flaws like [needing dev server restarts](/ext-dev/pitfalls#restarting-dev-mode-is-required-in-some-scenarios) apply to moonlight itself as well.
+This build script shares code with custom extensions in [esbuild-config](https://github.com/moonlight-mod/moonlight/tree/main/packages/esbuild-config), so flaws like [needing dev server restarts](/ext-dev/pitfalls#restarting-dev-mode-is-required-in-some-scenarios) apply to moonlight itself as well.

-esbuild's plugin API is very simple, and as such, moonlight's build script contains [a lot of hacks to get desired behavior](https://github.com/moonlight-mod/moonlight/blob/c01adbed21f7d7963f1ccb3038c8550fcd6343f0/build.mjs#L170-L175).
 In the future, moonlight and the [extension template](https://github.com/moonlight-mod/create-extension) may switch to another build system, but there are no plans to switch from esbuild at this time.

 ## Core